 Martin received a bachelor of music degree, summa cum laude, in piano performance from Baylor University where she studied with Roger Keyes and participated in master classes given by Adele Marcus, John Browning, and Susan Starr.
 She continued her studies at Indiana University with Karen Shaw, earning both the master of music in piano performance and literature and the doctorate of music in piano literature and pedagogy with high distinction.

 Deborah Martin began her playing career in California when she was chosen as a member of the Young Artists Guild and performed with the Bakersfield Symphony Orchestra while still in high school.
-Piano pedagogy has always been a special interest, and she was active and served on panels at the National Piano Pedagogy Conference from 1984 - 1992.
+Piano pedagogy has always been a special interest, and she was active and served on panels at the National Piano Pedagogy Conference.
 Martin is a member of Music Teachers National Association and New York State Music Teachers Association.
-She has held several state offices including State President and Vice-President of Conferences and currently represents Eastern Division on the National Board of Directors.
+She has held several state offices including State President and Vice-President of Conferences and served on the National Board of Directors.
 Martin is active as seminar and workshop presenter and has adjudicated for numerous organizations across the state and northeast.